Vrolijk/OSDD/datadiode_setups.md

 ## Garanteed one way span poort to IDS

-In this example we prevent the IDS to connect to the switch via the SPAN port
+In this example we prevent the IDS to connect back to the switch via the SPAN port.

 ![](img_span_port_with_diode.png)